aiaimimi0920/mimi/README.md

   - For example, "I want to upload file A to the AWS platform."
 In reality, two plugins complete this task: aws_adapter provides AWS services, and file_list provides user services.
 The AI will recognize that fs_upload_form in file_list is the most suitable method for this task, automatically fill in the relevant parameters, and then call the corresponding function in aws_adapter.
 Note: The code to call aws_adapter to complete the file upload is written by the developer of the file_list plugin, not the AI trying to guess how to call it.
 The AI only guesses how to call the relevant functions in the functional plugins.
   - Reason for implementation: Because AI is not very smart in multi-turn thinking.
 In other words, it cannot cleverly assemble basic plugins to complete the functionality I need.
 However, functionality can be abstracted similarly to common operations in daily life, as most operations in daily life are repetitive and definable.

+### Plugin development process
+- Check out the main branch of this project to the local main_project_dir.
+- Check out the plugin branch of this project to the local plugin_project_dir.
+- Check out the tools branch of this project to the local tools_dir.
+  - This project has minor modifications to the Godot engine, so you need to use the editor included in the tools directory to open it.
+  - Modify main_project and plugin_project in tools_dir/mklink.py to main_project_dir and plugin_project_dir.
+This script is used to synchronize the contents of the main project to the plugin directory through symbolic links.
+- Based on the plugin type:
+  - Function plugin:
+    - GD script location: plugin_project_dir/plugin/your_plugin_name/version/
+    - Only the contents of the storage directory will be packaged during plugin packaging, no external content will be included.
+    - Template: core/api/plugin_api/plugin_template/template/ or other plugins.
+  - Base plugin:
+    - No external program required (pure GD development):
+      - GD script location: plugin_project_dir/external_service_adapter/your_plugin_name/version/
+      - Only the contents of the storage directory will be packaged during plugin packaging, no external content will be included.
+      - Template: core/api/plugin_api/service_plugin_no_program_template/external_service_adapter/template/ or other plugins.
+    - External program required (depends on other external programs or libraries):
+      - GD script location: plugin_project_dir/external_service_adapter/your_plugin_name/version/
+      - External program or library location: plugin_project_dir/external_service/your_plugin_name/version/
+      - Only the contents of the storage directories will be packaged during plugin packaging, no external content will be included.
+Note that if your external service includes procedural code, please delete it before packaging.
+For example, if your external program is an exe program developed in Python and you use external_service/your_plugin_name/version/ as the code storage location, you should only keep the external program in external_service/your_plugin_name/version/ during packaging and temporarily delete the original Python code.
+Otherwise, your Python code will also be packaged in the plugin package.
+      - Template: core/api/plugin_api/service_plugin_template/external_service_adapter/template/ or other plugins.
+- Plugin upload:
+  - You can trigger the packaging and uploading process by running the main scene in the editor and entering the command "/packing_bot generate_plugin_file your_plugin_name".
+- Please note: This project does not require you to publicly disclose the source code of your plugin, so you can upload the plugin as a closed-source plugin.
+If you are interested in merging your plugin code into the plugin branch, we welcome it.

 ### Plugin Requests
 Urgently seeking contributors
 - Download plugin: The current download logic is implemented through Godot's HTTP form, and it is slow without multi-threading.
 Contributors are requested to optimize download speed.
 Feasible reference solutions: 1.
 Download content in Godot through multi-threading + chunking.
 2. Integrate download software such as xdown into plugins and call the software to speed up downloads.